-The borrowings as of 31 December 2021 from related parties are unsecured interest free borrowings payable to the Lydian Canada Ventures Corporation, the ultimate parent of the Company, from which during the reporting year the Company has received additional financing at the amount of US dollars 688 thousand.
+The borrowings from related parties are unsecured interest free borrowings payable to the Lydian Canada Ventures Corporation, the ultimate parent of the Company, from which during the reporting year the Company has received additional financing at the amount of US dollars 5,194 thousand and repaid borrowings at the amount of US dollars 1,270 thousand (in 2021: US dollars 3,226 thousand and US dollars 2,540 thousand, respectively).

-Provisions 11

-Noncurrent - Reclamation provision
+11 Reclamation provision

-The provision for reclamation represents the present value of estimated future outflow of economic benefits that will be required to restore and rehabilitate Amulsar.
-The provision recognized as of 31 December 2021 relates only to the rehabilitation of Amulsar mine areas affected by exploration and development activities.
+Reclamation provision represents the present value of estimated future outflow of economic benefits that will be required to restore and rehabilitate Amulsar.
+The provision recognized as of 31 December 2022 and 31 December 2021 relates only to the rehabilitation of Amulsar mine areas affected by exploration and development activities.